Skip to main content

 Students with financial aid, veteran’s benefits, or have an international student status must meet with the applicable department for a “sign-off”.
 Students are responsible for asking the applicable department to submit a Registration Appeal Sign-Off form on the student’s behalf.

-Last dates of attendance (LDA) are required for all students submitting appeals for the current semester.
+Unless the student has withdrawn, last dates of attendance (LDA) are required for all students submitting appeals for the current semester.
 Students are responsible for asking their instructor to submit a Last Dates of Attendance form on the student’s behalf.

 Personal Statement